Welcome to RevisitGermany.com – your first destination on your journey to trace your ancestors’ footsteps in Germany!

 ABOUT THIS BLOG

-RevisitGermany.com provides tips and information about cities and towns in Germany as well as historical sightseeing attractions such as museums.
+RevisitGermany.com provides travel planning tips and information about cities and towns in Germany as well as historical sightseeing attractions such as museums, tours or famous buildings.

-This blog does not provide information about ancestry research or genealogy practices.
-Instead, it is a place for those, who have already found out that their ancestors came from Germany and have now decided to travel to Germany themselves in order to find out how their ancestors lived in the centuries prior to their emigration.
+This blog does not provide information about genealogy practices or ancestry research.
+Instead, it is a place for those, who have already found out that their ancestors came from Germany and maybe also know the exact town.
+So now they have decided to travel to Germany themselves in order to find out how their ancestors lived in the centuries prior to their emigration.

-The blog primarily acts as a travel planning resource for US Americans, but of course anyone with German ancestry can come here to find out which places are worthwhile visiting when planning a family heritage trip to Germany.
+The blog primarily acts as a travel planning resource for US Americans with German ancestry, but of course anyone interested in German history can come here to find out which places are worthwhile visiting when planning a (family) heritage trip to Germany.

-Old houses in the former Hanseatic Super Power of Lübeck in Northern Germany
+Old houses in the city of Lübeck, a former Hanseatic Super Power in Northern Germany

 My Persian roots

 As you can see from my surname, I am not a 100% German.
 While my mother is German, my father is originally from India.
-Our surname is easily explained: My father’s ancestors are originally from Persia (the modern Iran).
-They emigrated to India due to religious prosecution when the Muslims came to power in Iran.
-The country’s old Persian Parsi faith, to which my dad and his family belong, became a threatened minority.
-Thus, several generations before my dad was born in India, my ancestors emigrated from Persia (modern-day Iran) to India and became known as the “Iranis”.
+Our surname is easily explained: Several generations before my father was born in India, his ancestors emigrated from Persia (the modern Iran) to India due to religious prosecution.
+When the Muslims came to power in Iran, the country’s old Persian Parsi faith, to which my dad and his family belong, became a threatened minority.
+Thus, when my Iranian ancestors settled in India, they became known as the “Iranis”.

 Me in September 2019 in Oslo, Norway

-Since early 2015 I am back in Germany and run my own business as a self-employed Marketing Translator and Travel Journalist.
-This comes with the great advantage of being able to work anywhere in the world – I just need my laptop and a Internet connection.
+From 2011 to 2015, I lived and worked in London, UK for three and a half years.
+Since early 2015 I am back in Germany and run my own business as a self-employed Travel Writer, Translator and Proofreader.
+Freelance work comes with the great advantage of being able to work anywhere in the world – I just need my laptop and a Internet connection.
+That’s why I was able to travel a lot since the beginning of 2015.

 My hometown of choice

-When in Germany, I work from my home base in Bremen, which is the second largest city in Northern Germany as well as the smallest of Germany’s 16 federal states.
-As a so-called “Nordlicht” (a German expression for a person from the North of the country), I am passionate to promote Northern Germany to visitors and thus like to emphasize that Bremen is the perfect base to explore the rest of the country.
-The North may be a lesser known region than the regions in the South but no less beautiful and exciting for visitors to discover.
-After all, Germany is so much more than Neuschwanstein Castle and Oktoberfest…
+When in Germany, I work from my home base in Bremen, which is the second largest city in northern Germany.
+I made this city my so-called “Wahlheimat” (which means “hometown of choice” in German).
+There were two reasons for that: First, Bremen has the perfect size for me (not too big, not too small, you’ve got everything you need in a city, but not the crowds of people you get in cities like London or Berlin).
+Secondly, I am passionate to promote my home region of northern Germany to visitors and thus like to emphasise that Bremen is the perfect base to explore the rest of the country.
+The North may be a lesser known region than the South of Germany, but no less beautiful and exciting for visitors to discover.
+After all, Germany is so much more than Neuschwanstein Castle, oversized beer mugs and Oktoberfest…

 HOW I GOT INTO ANCESTRY RESEARCH